The IEP Process.

 First, you should have been taking notes or have someone take notes for you at the meeting.
 If you had a notetaker, you ask for a copy of those notes IMMEDIATELY after the meeting.
 If you did neither, when you get home, you have to start writing.
 So whether it’s pad and pen or on the computer, you have to start documenting everything that was talked about and agreed upon.
 I can’t even tell you the number of phone calls and emails that I get from parents that say, “I don’t get it, the final IEP I got is very different from what we discussed in the meeting.”
 It happens!

 So, you immediately, within 24 hours, you do a letter.
 Send it to your child’s IEP team leader.
 “Dear so-and-so, Lot of information was tossed around today, so I just want to make sure that I am clear on what was discussed today.”
 And then just do a bulleted list.
 All of it!
 If they do not refute it, it stands as truth (in the eyes of the law, should you find yourself in DP).

-Hopefully this simplifies it for you.
-These are the 5 parts of the process that you need to be paying particular attention and participating.
+Hopefully, this simplifies it for you.
+These are the 5 parts of the process that you need to be paying particular attention to and participating.
 As a general rule, for each part, participate in writing.
-Stay professional and child focused.
+Stay professional and child-focused.
 And if you have any questions, ask!